Charsadda District, Pakistan: Provincial Assembly Seats

+Important places

 Shabqadar

 Shabqadar is a tehsil within the District Charsadda.
-It is 17 mi north west of Peshawar.
+It is 17 mi northwest of Peshawar.
 A fort was built here by the Sikhs called Sharkargarh.
 The town was burnt by the Mohmands in 1897.
 It has since been rebuilt.

 Bibi Syeda Dheri

 Bibi Syeda Dheri is a site half a mile to the north of Umarzai village in Charsadda tehsil.
 At this location, a mound rises to a height of 60 ft.
 It is believed to be the site of the stupa erected to commemorate the conversion by Buddha of goddess Hariti who used to devour children of the locality.
 There is also a shrine of a lady saint Bibi Syeda.

 Shar-i-Napursan

 Shar-i-Napursan is an archaeological site in Charsadda tehsil near the village Rajjar.
 Excavations have unearthed two distinct settlements of the Buddhist period and two of the Muslim period.
 Coins of Menander, Hermaeus and Kanishka have been unearthed.